 Legislating the ‘objective’ of super

 The proposed objective of superannuation released in recently released draft legislation is: ‘to preserve savings to deliver income for a dignified retirement, alongside government support, in an equitable and sustainable way.’
-The significance of legislating the objective of super is that a ...
+The significance of legislating the objective of super is that ...
 READ MORE

 The shape of Australia’s future